rubyblackforce/mythic-rails/README.md

 # Mythic Gaming

 A website dedicated to hosting competitive online video game tournaments.
+The production site can be viewed at mythicgaming.net

 ## Getting Started